linyows/octopass/README.md

 -----------

 This is linux user management tool by therganization/teamn github, and authentication.
-Dependingn github for user management, there are certain risks, but features easy handling and easefperation.
+Depending on github for user management, there are certain risks, but features easy handling and ease of operation.

 Usage
 -----